BRDLF/Hyperskill_Android_Stopwatch/CHANGEBLOG.md

 # Hyperskill_Android_Stopwatch

+### Stage 5/5: Friendly reminder

+The reminder I was instructed to make is anything but friendly.
+The insistence flag is SO annoying.
+I would not wish it upon my worst enemies.
+Honestly I thought at first that i'd done something horribly wrong (and maybe I have).
+But after removing/adding the flag, I think most of the frustration comes from that one flag. \

+All in all, I'm still trying to come to grasp just how everything is supposed to come together.
+This was a nice little trial in that, but I'd like to make something else, something more with my own vision in mind so that I can properly understand things. \
+Oh, and I know that a lot of the code is still sloppy/text is placeholder.
+Just trying to get something working not something pretty.
+At least right now.

+Ok.
+Bye!

 ### Stage 4/5: Custom time limit

 This was fun, this was fine.
 I don't remember if I had much trouble with it.